kbeswick/taking-the-plunge-trln2019/index.md

 <img class="img-small" src="images/siri.jpg"></img>

 ???
-Digital assistant examples fall here.
-For example, take an audio file of a human voice and put it into text so a machine can act on it.
-Or synthesize this text into speech.
+Audio processing - digital assistant examples fall here.
+For example, take audio of a human voice and convert it into text so a machine can act on it.
+Or synthesize some text into human-like speech.

 ---
 class: impact